 - 2 tablespoon lemon juice freshly squeezed

 - 1 teaspoon grainy Dijon mustard

 - salt and pepper to taste

-In a large bowl combine 3/4 cup greek yogurt, 2 Tbsp lemon juice, 1/3 cup fresh dill, 1 Tbsp fresh oregano, 1 clove garlic (crushed), and 1 tsp of grainy Dijon mustard.
+- In a large bowl combine ¾ cup greek yogurt, 2 tablespoon lemon juice, ⅓ cup fresh dill, 1 tablespoon fresh oregano, 1 clove garlic (crushed), and 1 teaspoon of grainy Dijon mustard.